 When the first one came out, it did look interesting because of its mockumentary way of shooting.
 Then they dragged it out too long expanding it for 6 movies.
 That’s just too long.
 I don’t even know if it’s completed yet.
 Is it?
-I watched a few movies in the series, also a few parodies, and now it’s all so complicated and difficult to follow the course of events.
+I watched a few films in the series, also a few parodies, and now it’s all so complicated and difficult to follow the course of events.
 And the saddest part is that the series is not even scary….

 - The Room (2003)

 This is a masterpiece.
-The 6th section of this article is dedicated to “the most boring, poorly made, horrible movie in the entire Hollywood history”.
+The 6th section of this article is dedicated to “the most boring, poorly made, most horrible movie in the entire Hollywood history”.
 I was so excited to see this because I knew of its bad reputation, and after I watched it, I LOVED IT.
 It’s so poorly done that it’s almost hilarious.
 Also, the plot is just too messed up and does not make sense at all.
 It does make sense, but there are so many plot holes.
 Lines, the way they shot the movie, props, music, everything is so bad.
-The Room was directed and produced by a man called Tommy Wiseau, the one on the above poster, actually, who also happens to play the main role.
+The Room was directed and produced by a man called Tommy Wiseau, the one on the above poster, actually, who also happens to play the leading role.
 Nothing is known about him, at least publicly, except for the fact that he is a Polish-American.
-He has a mysterious appearance, funny way of talking and is completely out of touch with the real world.
+He has a mysterious appearance, funny way of talking and is entirely out of touch with the real world.
 But, please trust me on this one, you’ll love it.